hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 **Watertightness**: IP X7 (watertight)<br>
 **Max Beam Distance**: 40 meters

-The Petzl Bindi headlamp comes with impressive 200 lumen while only weights 35 grams.
+The Petzl Bindi headlamp comes with impressive 200 lumens while only weights 35 grams.

-This headlamp is a great choice for exercising in the city or in the mountains and can be recharged with a USB cable.
+This headlamp is an excellent choice for exercising in the city or the mountains and can be recharged with a USB cable.
 Moreover, the Bindi is waterproof.

 The Petzl Bindi will be available from March 2018.